-a) Check for special password (1111)

-2. Relay Output Module

-Incorrect Relay Operation

-- a) Check set point, in flight and hysteresis values are correct. - b) Check latching and inversion settings in output action (OA) are correct. - c) Check connections to output terminals.
+- a) Check for special password with your company (1111) or supplier.
+(Quote serial number as a reference.) - 2.
+Relay Output Module Incorrect Relay Operation - a) Check set point, in flight and hysteresis values are correct. - b) Check latching and invertion settings in output action (OA) are correct. - c) Check connections to output terminals.